PNR 900 class: Red Livery

-Prior to the arrival of the PNR 5000 class and the last batch of the 900 class in 1991, the U14C locomotives and the PNR 2500 class locomotives were repainted in Red Philippines 2000 livery.
-Unlike the newer locomotives which features a black cowcatcher and lining, the old locomotives were yellow.
-The 2500 class features a Metrotren signage at the front.
-The livery lasted in 2000.
-DEL 5010 was the last unit in Red livery.
+Prior to the arrival of the U15C batch and the 5000 class in 1991, The current batches which are the U14Cs and the 2500 class were repainted in this livery.
+The newer ones had a black cowcatcher and lining.
+The older ones were yellow.
+Moreover, the U10Bs featured a Metrotren signage at the front.

+The livery was used from 1991 until the 2000.